Doctor of Christian Counseling and Psychology (CPsy.D.)

 A Doctoral Degree in Christian Counseling and Psychology is one of the highest level degrees you can earn in the field of Christian Counseling psychology.
 This is relatively a recent new degree option also known as the CPsy.D.

-The Doctor of Psychology program in Clinical Pastoral Psychotherapy is open to those who have been actively engaged in some form of professional ministry (parish, social service, community outreach, chaplaincy, etc.) for at least five years and who meet the admission requirements listed for this degree.
+The Doctor of Christian Counseling and Psychology program is open to those who have been actively engaged in some form of professional ministry (parish, social service, community outreach, chaplaincy, etc.) and who meet the admission requirements listed for this degree.
 The degree is offered to credentialed ministry professionals and is not designed for those just entering the field of counseling.
-A doctorate degree in Christian Counseling and Psychology is required if you want to open your own private practice.
+This program is recommended for those who would like to start their own private counseling practice.

 Courses You’ll Complete to Earn Your Degree